 Any student who engages in prohibited harassment, discrimination or bullying, including cyber bullying and cyber sexual bullying, of another student or anyone from HTH may be subject to disciplinary action up to and including expulsion.
-Any employee who permits or engages in unlawful harassment, discrimination, bullying, including cyber bullying and cyber sexual bullying, of a student may be subject to disciplinary action up to and including dismissal.
+Any employee who permits or engages in unlawful harassment, discrimination, bullying, including cyber bullying and cyber sexual bullying, of a student may be subject to disciplinary action up to and including to and including cyber bullying and cyber sexual bullying, of a student may be subject to disciplinary action up to and including dismissal.